Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 Considering the investigated range of relatively slow rotation rates, the suggested parametrization reliably delivers satisfactory results regardless of the EoS selected, thereby establishing itself as a credible universal relation.
 This relation is particularly significant, as it enables a reliable estimation of the star’s moment of inertia through the expression $J = I \Omega$, given that the parameters $\chi$, $M$, and $C$ are known.
 However, it is important to note that this $M\times\hat{f}-\chi-C$ universality breaks down for higher rotation rates, where higher relative errors emerge.

 Using the test set comprising relatively ``slowly'' rotating NS configurations, we then proceed to analyze how different values within the parameter space influence the model’s prediction.
-As illustrated in Fig. \ref{fig:Mxf_shap_figs} (top panel), both the rotation parameter $\chi$ and the compactness $C$ exhibit contributions that can either increase or decrease the model's inference.
-In general, NSs that are more compact or exhibit higher rotation rates tend to have a positive impact on the estimator’s prediction, while less compact stars or those with very low spin contribute negatively.
+As illustrated in Fig. \ref{fig:Mxf_shap_figs} (top panel), both the rotation parameter $\chi$ and the compactness $C$ exhibit influence that can be positive or negative, indicating contributions above or below the model’s expected value $\mathbb{E}_X(\hat{\mathcal{F}}_{\theta^\star})$.
+In general, NSs that are more compact or exhibit higher rotation rates tend to have a positive impact on the estimator’s expected value $\mathbb{E}_X(\hat{\mathcal{F}}_{\theta^\star})$, while less compact stars or those with very low spin contribute negatively.

 Furthermore, Fig. \ref{fig:Mxf_shap_figs} (bottom panel) presents the average absolute SHAP values for each feature across the ensemble of relatively slowly rotating stellar models.
 The mean values for the dimensionless spin parameter $\chi$ and the compactness $C$ are $1.95 \times 10^{-4}$ and $9.52 \times 10^{-4}$, respectively.
 While $\chi$ supports the model in identifying rotational patterns within the data, the compactness $C$ contributes more substantially to the model’s inference, as reflected by its higher average absolute SHAP value.
-This reflects the established correlation between the $\bar{I}-C$ and the $\mathcal{D}-C$ relations in the slow-rotation regime.
-Nevertheless, both parameters play integral roles in the model's inference process, each offering complementary physical information critical to accurately estimating the normalized spin $ M\times\hat{f}$.
+At fixed $\chi$, this result supports a quasi-universal correlation between the $M\times\hat{f}$ and $C$ parameters in the slow-rotation regime, consistent with the established quasi-universal $\bar{I}-C$ and $\mathcal{D}-C$ relations.
+In any case, both parameters play integral roles in the model's ability to describe the data, offering complementary physical information critical to accurately estimating the normalized spin $ M\times\hat{f}$.